guess-who-haiku/guess-who-haiku/README.md

 ![responsive-haiku-view](https://user-images.githubusercontent.com/55667998/75101767-cc580f80-5596-11ea-9136-3064050445ae.gif)

 ### Technical Challenges
 - A major challenge was configuring our text generator to output semantic text in the proper 5-7-5 syllable structure.
-We needed to create an algorithm that could reliably count syllables in the English language, which involves using logic to parse common phonemes and parts of a word accurately.
-After implementing a basic algorithm that would correctly count syllables by the most common rules, we used `test-driven-development` to build out our test cases using `Mocha`, and refined the algorithm to more accurately parse words and return their syllable count.
+We needed to create an algorithm that could reliably count syllables in the English language, which involves using logic to parse common phonemes and parts of words accurately.
+After implementing a basic algorithm that could correctly count syllables by the most common rules, we employed `test-driven-development` to build out our test cases using `Mocha`, and refined the algorithm to more accurately parse words by syllable and return their syllable count.

 ```javascript
 it("should handle words combining e and o", () => {
       expect(countSyllables("people")).to.equal(2);